-Impact Management Actions Responsible person Method implementation of Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of contaminated soil / material disposed on at a registered disposal site for hazardous materials.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of Lubricants used to grease bearing of panel tracking systems should be conservatively used to avoid leakage or spills.
+Any leaks or spills that occur during maintenance operations must be cleaned up immediately and the contaminated soil / material disposed on at a registered disposal site for hazardous materials.
 The tracks / pathways between the PV panel rows used for cleaning and maintenance of the panels, should be maintained as single tracks and regularly brush-cut and/or mowed to allow reasonable access.
 Access roads and the internal road network must be maintained in a condition that allows for reasonable access and minimised erosion potential.
 All drainage, stormwater management and erosion control structures must be maintained to ensure their proper functioning.
 Regular monitoring for erosion to ensure that no erosion problems are occurring at the site because of the roads and other infrastructure.
 All erosion problems observed should be rectified as soon as possible.
 All maintenance vehicles to remain on the demarcated roads.
 The conservancy tank, associated with the ablution facilities at the on-site sub-station / maintenance buildings, must be maintained in full working condition.
 The perimeter security fence should be routinely patrolled to ensure that is still allows for the passage of small and medium sized mammals, at least at strategic places, and that the electrified strands are not causing animal electrocution.
 No unauthorized persons should be allowed onto the site.
-The maintenance of the transmission line infrastructure must retain the birdfriendly design features (bird-flappers and insulation).
+The maintenance of the transmission line infrastructure must retain the bird-friendly design features (bird-flappers and insulation).
 Any bird electrocution and collision events that occur should be recorded, including the species affected and the date.
 If repeated collisions occur within the same area, then further mitigation and avoidance measures may need to be implemented.
-Staff present during the operational phase should receive environmental education to ensure that tha no hunting, killing or harvesting of plants and animals occurs.
-All alien plants present at the site should be controlled at least twice a year using the best practice methods and maintain records.
+Staff present during the op O&M Contractor Implementation of the actions detailed in this section.
+Throughout the Operational Phase O&M Contractor to implement and maintain records.
 Audit consultant.
-Annually / three yearly as part of operational environmental audits
+Daily by O&M Contractor.
+Annually / three yearly as part of operational environmental audits Operational Environmental Audit Report.

-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on party for Frequency of monitoring Evidence of compliance No pets should be allowed within the solar facility.
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence c compliance of All alien plants present at the site should be controlled at least twice a year using the best practice methods for the species present.
+Bare soil should be kept to a minimum, and at least some grass or low shrub cover should be encouraged under the panels.
+No pets should be allowed within the solar facility.